-Career burnout is becoming a more and more common phenomenon.
+Career burnnout is becoming a more and more common phenomenon.
 It is marked by emotional exhaustion, overextension, withdrawal from work, detachment from co-workers and clients, feelings of incompetence, and diminished success and accomplishment at work.

 Many different factors can contribute to burnout, including personality traits and workplace climate.
-Certain industries (like health care) and particular jobs (like social work, mental health work, police work, firefighting, nursing, dentistry, teaching, and emergency room physicians) have been studied fairly extensively for issues related to career burnout.
+Certain industries (like health care) and particular jobs (like social work, mental health work, police work, firefighting, nursing, dentistry, teaching, and emergency room physicians) have been studied extensively for issues related to career burnout.
 Most of the principles learned from studying these particular fields apply to any type of job.

 |References:||click to view.|